xpack/update-checker-ts/README.md

 - `isInstalledGlobally`
 - `isInstalledAsRoot`

-The valability of the check can also be configured via a property:
+The validity of the check can also be configured via a property:

 - `checkUpdatesIntervalSeconds`